 i-Ready is a great bet for an adaptive, supplemental learning tool.
 Its main strength lies in the way it diagnoses students' needs, then targets personalized practice and instruction for each individual.
 Teachers' ability to further personalize and customize the experience is key here, whether for individual students, groups, or an entire class.
 As students work their way through lessons, they'll interact with animations every few minutes.
 This could help some kids maintain focus, though others could tire and want to just get on with the lesson.
 Throughout, the instant feedback to students is helpful and includes both audio and visual supports. i-Ready's question types align well with what kids might encounter on Common Core assessments.
-It's reasonable to see i-Ready as a test-prep solution, though this emphasis could give pause to teachers looking for a more holistic learning experience.
+It's reasonable to see i-Ready as a test-prep solution, though it does aim to teach conceptual understanding.

 Nevertheless, the program offers teachers a comprehensive look at student data, giving a clear view of students' overall growth and achievement.
 Ideally, this will help teachers plan in a way that meets real classroom needs.
 Printable lesson plans are available, should teachers want them.
-Also, the system's reports offer an exhaustive range of data.
-Though i-Ready was designed to make student data easily actionable, the sheer amount of data offered could make it less so for some teachers -- it will depend on the amount of time they're able to devote.
+Also, the system's reports offer a range of data. i-Ready clearly has spent some time making this data organized and easily accessible for teachers, allowing them to find the information they want.
 Overall, i-Ready delivers learning content in an engaging and rigorous way.
 This combination will likely serve kids well if -- and here's the catch -- teachers use i-Ready with fidelity alongside their own quality classroom instruction.

 Key Standards Supported